biopython/biopython.github.io/wiki/Download.md

     Python 2.6 is deprecated)
 -   [C compiler (if compiling
     from source)](https://docs.python.org/3/using/index.html) You
-    need a C compiler supported by `distutils`, **gcc** will work fine on UNIX-like platforms.
+    need a C compiler supported by ``setuptools``, **gcc** will work fine on UNIX-like platforms.
 This is not needed on Windows if using the install programs provided above.
-On Mac OS, you should install Apple's **XCode** *including* the command line tools.
+On Mac OS, you should install Apple's the compiler tools as described above.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
 Note that until Biopython 1.49, Biopython used the older Numeric library.
-We have tested NumPy 1.1 to 1.9 with Biopython.

 ### Optional Software